Evaporation of binary liquids from a capillary tube

-Although we can observe it easily in numerical simulations, in experiments we are only able to see the beginning of this regime for the most favorable case $w_i = 0.9$, for which this regime appears at velocities of the order of less than a micron per second (see figure \ref{fig:ytvt_Plots}).
-In conclusion, this model captures all the three regimes of evaporation, i.e. the regimes of $Sh(\tn)$, as observed in the numerical simulations and in experiments.
+Although we can observe it easily in the numerical simulations, we are only able to see the beginning of this regime in the experiments for the most favourable case of $w_i = 0.9$, for which this regime appears at velocities of the order of less than a micron per second (see figure \ref{fig:ytvt_Plots}). \coltext{In conclusion, this model successfully captures the deviation from $Sh\sim \tn^{1/2}$ due to the finite length effects.}

-However, figure \ref{fig:ShBiPlots_wo90}b indicates that there is still a difference in the predicted values of $Sh$ between the model and the actual values obtained from the experiments and the simulations.
-In particular, \eqref{eqn:ShBimodel2} still severely underpredicts $Sh$ for $w_i=0.9$ until $\tn \approx 80$ (figure \ref{fig:ShBiPlots_wo90}b).
-It is not clear \textit{a priori} whether the transient diffusion and finite length effects are sufficient to explain the whole phenomenon.
-We need to test whether the remaining deviations in the theoretical model simply originate from the assumptions of a linear concentration difference \eqref{eqn:deltaCs_linear} and constant properties of the mixture.
-To answer this question, we can impose the approximations that were used in the analytical model also into the numerical simulations, and see if the predictions from the simulation match the analytical model.
-We will call these simulations the idealised numerical simulations.

-Figure \ref{fig:idealised_sim} shows the weight fraction of water at the lower interface, as obtained in the idealised simulations (black solid line) and in the analytical model (red dash-dotted line) for three different initial concentrations.
-It can be observed that even with the simplifications of constant material properties and linearised concentration difference, the weight fractions of water at the lower interface for $w_{i} = 0.6$ and $0.9$ are higher in the idealised simulations as compared to the analytical model.
-This difference leads to a higher mass transfer rate in the idealised simulations as compared to the analytical model (according to \eqref{eqn:dmdt_linear_shortened}).